 Students who wish to take advantage of these screening tests are encouraged to schedule a Laboratory appointment through the student portal MyHealthSpace.
-All walk-in clients are asked to request a lab appointment at the front desk of the Thomson Student Health Center and check in utilizing the kiosks before proceeding to the Laboratory.
+All walk-in clients are asked to request a lab appointment at the front desk of the Center for Health and Well-Being and check in utilizing the kiosks before proceeding to the Laboratory.

 Students and Student Spouses